rfo909/CFT/CONTRIBUTING.md

 Though one can always think of huge numbers of things to integrate, the key for me is to treat CFT as somewhat of a toy language.
 Creating script files with much more than 10-20 functions just gets messy, as there is no type system, nor should there be one.
+Also there is no way of creating classes, which is also by design, in order to keep code and interpreter simple.

 I'd like a discussion on improvements that give powerful features managed with small pieces of code.

 ## Ideas under consideration

 Below are some ideas I have been considering for a while, without having concluded, and without having found an elegant way of implementation.
-Many also "suffer" under the "programmers disease" of potentially being smart, but without really satisfying a tangible need .... :-)
+Many also "suffer" under the "programmers disease" of potentially being clever and smart, but without fulfilling some actual need .... :-)

 #### - Parse tools